 When you’ve researched your Greek island villa holiday and booked a stay at Villa Gabriella Lefkada we try to attend to all the little details to make your arrival, and your holiday, perfect.
-Like some other villas we provide a hamper of fresh food on arrival.
-This means you don’t need to worry about what you’re eating when you arrive or for breakfast the following morning.
-We include the usual bread, milk, orange juice, some cheeses, cold meats, Greek yoghurt and fruits.
-And of course we supply some soft drinks, beers and wine.
+Like other luxury villas we provide a hamper of fresh food on arrival.
+This means you need not worry about what you’re eating when you arrive or for breakfast the following morning.
+We typically include fresh local bread, milk, orange juice, some cheeses, cold meats, Greek yoghurt and fruits and a local, freshly roasted chicken.
+And of course we supply soft drinks, beers and wine.

 But with the wine we try to stand out.
 We hope to introduce you to the wonderful world of modern Greek wine.
 It’s worth remembering that much of Europe’s wine heritage can be traced back to the ancient Greeks.
 But it’s a heritage that was sadly lost in the intervening centuries.

 With the creation of a high quality, modern Greek wine industry there are now a large number of wonderful artisanal wineries that have developed over the last generation.
 All we ask is that you forget any pre-conceptions you may have about Greek wine being poor quality Retsina!

 Beautiful Meteora – about 4 hours from Villa Gabriella

 For 2021 we’ve chosen two wonderful Greek wines to welcome our guests; one red and one white.
 We’re sure you’ll enjoy both during your stay at our Greek island villa.
 They’re from the Tsililis family’s Theopetra estate that covers 15 hectares in the east of Meteora.
 Meteora is a town famous for its amazing and historic monasteries built on impossible rocky outcrops.